Diane Kruger: Personal life

 Kruger is fluent in German, English and French.
 Additionally, she studied Latin in school for eight years, though she does not speak it.
-In 2013, she became an American citizen.
 Kruger has stated that she has a fear of horses and will not take part in any films that require her to ride or interact with horses, revealing that she has given up roles in the past because of this.
 Her fear stems from having been previously thrown off the animals by accident.

 In 1999, she began dating French actor and director Guillaume Canet.
 They were married on 1 September 2001.
 They acted together in Joyeux Noël (2005) and divorced in 2006.
 Kruger said that the marriage was unsuccessful because their careers had kept them in different parts of the world.

 From 2006 to 2016, she was in a relationship with actor Joshua Jackson.

 In 2015, Kruger met actor Norman Reedus on the set of Sky.
 The two were first seen together as a couple in July 2016.
 In November 2018, Kruger gave birth to their daughter, her first and his second child.

+Kruger is a US green card holder.